Chart Color Schemes

 Educational outcomes in Taranganba fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 17.8%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 12.8%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.3%).
-Vocational credentials are held by 41.8% of residents aged 15 and above, with advanced diplomas at 8.7% and certificates at 33.1%.
-Educational participation is high, with 27.8% of residents currently enrolled in formal education.
+The area's university qualification rate is 17.8%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.3%).
+Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding them, including advanced diplomas (8.7%) and certificates (33.1%).
+Educational participation is high, with 27.8% of residents currently enrolled in formal education, including 11.0% in primary, 9.4% in secondary, and 3.4% in tertiary education.

 Frequently Asked Questions - Education